st8st8/django-oscar-stripe-sca/README.rst

 Contributing
 ============

 Please do.
+Let me know.

 TODO
 ====

-It's very crude at the moment, and hasn't been used in a standalone environment.
-A lot of the code has been taken from django-oscar-paypal as the logic is now similar.
+The sandbox and the tests have not been updated yet.